PawelGerr/Thinktecture.Runtime.Extensions/README.md

 * All items must be `public static readonly` fields.
 * The constructur should not be `public`.
 * The method `CreateInvalid` must not return `null`.
 * The `KeyEqualityComparer` may be changed once and in static constructor only.
-The default comparer of `EnumClass<TEnum, TKey>` is `EqualityComparer<TKey>.Default` and of `EnumClass<TEnum>` is `StringComparer.OrdinalIgnoreCase`.
+The default comparer of `EnumClass<TEnum, TKey>` is `EqualityComparer<TKey>.Default` and `StringComparer.OrdinalIgnoreCase` of `EnumClass<TEnum>`.
 * The generic parameter `TEnum` must be the type of currently implementing enumeration, i.e. `class MyEnum : EnumClass<MyEnum>`.
-* The enumeration items must be immutable, i.e. all properties/fields must be initialized in constructor
+* The enumeration items should be immutable, i.e. all properties/fields must be initialized in constructor
 * All data required by the constructor must be known during compile time, i.e. no database lookups, http request etc. should be necessary to initialize an enumeration item.
   * If some logic requires an external dependency known at runtime only then make a method and provide it as a parameter.